-Dale Strickland is President and Senior Ecologist with Western EcoSystems Technology, Inc (WEST).
-He received a B.S. in Zoology in 1969 and an M.S. in Wildlife Management in 1972 from the University of Tennessee and a PhD in Zoology from the University of Wyoming in 1975.
-Prior to his employment with WEST he served as a scientist and administrator with the Wyoming Game and Fish Department and served on the faculty of the Department of Statistics at the University of Wyoming.
-He also taught courses in wildlife management and statistics as a visiting instructor at the University of Wyoming.
+Dale Strickland is President and a senior ecologist with WEST.
+Dale received both a B.S. in Zoology in 1969 and a M.S. in Wildlife Management in 1972 from the University of Tennessee and a Ph.D. in Zoology from the University of Wyoming in 1975.
+Prior to his employment with WEST, he served as a scientist and administrator with the Wyoming Game and Fish Department and on the faculty of the Department of Statistics at the University of Wyoming.
+Dale also taught courses in wildlife management and statistics as a visiting instructor at the University of Wyoming.

-He has over forty years of experience in ecological research and wildlife management.
-Specialties include the design, conduct, and analysis of field studies of terrestrial and avian wildlife, threatened and endangered species, wildlife management, impact, risk, and injury assessment studies and resolution of conflicts over natural resources.
-He is author of more than 150 papers and technical reports in the scientific and popular literature on wildlife research and natural resource conservation and management.
+Dale has over forty years of experience in ecological research and wildlife management.
+His specialties include the design, conduct, and analysis of field studies of terrestrial and avian wildlife; threatened and endangered species; wildlife management; impact, risk, and injury assessment studies; and resolution of conflicts over natural resources.
+Dale is author of more than 150 papers and technical reports in the scientific and popular literature on wildlife research and natural resource conservation and management.
 He is the lead author of a chapter on harvest management in the 5th edition of the Wildlife Techniques Manual and co-author of the text “Wildlife Study Design” published in 2001 and “Wildlife Study Deign, 2nd Edition” published in 2007.
-He contributed to documents for the National Oceanic and Atmospheric Administration for the quantification of injury due to oil spills in Type B Natural Resource Damage Assessments and authored a chapter in a guidance document on the conduct of research on avian wind power interactions for the National Wind Coordinating Committee (NWCC).
-He is also lead author of the “Comprehensive Guide to Studying Wind Energy/Wildlife Interactions” published in 2011 by the DOE, National Renewable Energy Laboratory for the National Wind Coordinating Collaborative.
-He is currently the leader of the Third Party Contractor team for the Army Corps of Engineers for an Environmental Impact Statement (EIS) regarding the expansion of two reservoirs in Colorado and has lead the development of numerous other NEPA documents.
-He worked on numerous Natural Resource Damage Assessments including the Exxon Valdez Oil Spill in Alaska, the Clark Fork River in Montana and Coeur d’Alene in Idaho.
+Dale contributed to documents for the National Oceanic and Atmospheric Administration for the quantification of injury due to oil spills in Type B Natural Resource Damage Assessments and authored a chapter in a guidance document on the conduct of research on avian wind power interactions for the National Wind Coordinating Committee.
+He is also lead author of the “Comprehensive Guide to Studying Wind Energy/Wildlife Interactions” published in 2011 by the Department of Energy’s National Renewable Energy Laboratory for the National Wind Coordinating Collaborative.
+Dale is currently the leader of the Third Party Contractor team for the Army Corps of Engineers for an Environmental Impact Statement regarding the expansion of two reservoirs in Colorado and has lead the development of numerous other National Environmental Policy Act documents.
+He worked on numerous Natural Resource Damage Assessments, including the Exxon Valdez Oil Spill in Alaska, the Clark Fork River in Montana, and Coeur d’Alene in Idaho.

-While with the State of Wyoming, Dr. Strickland served on many regional and national boards and committees including the Interagency Grizzly Bear Committee for 10 years, the Central Flyway Council, and was a charter member of the Black-footed Ferret Advisory Committee.
-As an employee at WEST, Dr. Strickland served as the Executive Director of the Platte River Endangered Species Partnership and Platte River Recovery Implementation Program from 1998 through June 30, 2007.
-He and his staff provided scientific and administrative support for the Governance Committee, which oversees the Program.
-Dr. Strickland has served as a peer reviewer for several scientific journals, the National Renewable Energy Laboratory, the California Energy Commission and served two years as an Associate Editor for the Journal of Wildlife Management.
-Dr. Strickland is a member of the National Wind Coordinating Committee’s Wildlife Working Group, and the U.S. Fish and Wildlife Service’s Communications Tower Working Group.
-Dr. Strickland also served on The National Academies, National Research Council, Committee on Environmental Impact of Wind Energy Projects and the Wildlife Society’s Committee reviewing the wildlife impacts from wind power development and is currently a member of the Council’s Committee on the Evaluation of Landscape Conservation Cooperatives.
-Dr. Strickland served as a technical advisor to the Federal Advisory Committee developing recommendations for the U.S. Fish and Wildlife Service to consider as they revised wind energy development guidelines.
-He is currently on the Advisory Board of the Wyoming Natural Diversity Database and a science advisor to the American Wind Wildlife Institute and on the Board of Professional Certification for the Ecological Society of America.
+While with the State of Wyoming, Dale served on many regional and national boards and committees, including the Interagency Grizzly Bear Committee for 10 years, the Central Flyway Council, and as a charter member of the Black-footed Ferret Advisory Committee.
+As an employee at WEST, he served as the executive director of the Platte River Endangered Species Partnership and Platte River Recovery Implementation Program (Program) from 1998 through June 30, 2007.
+Dale and his staff provided scientific and administrative support for the Governance Committee, which oversees the Program.
+Dale has served as a peer reviewer for several scientific journals, the National Renewable Energy Laboratory, and the California Energy Commission and two years as an associate editor for the Journal of Wildlife Management.
+He is a member of the National Wind Coordinating Committee’s Wildlife Working Group and the U.S. Fish and Wildlife Service’s Communications Tower Working Group.
+Dale also served on The National Academies, National Research Council, Committee on Environmental Impact of Wind Energy Projects, and The Wildlife Society’s Committee reviewing the wildlife impacts from wind power development and is currently a member of the Council’s Committee on the Evaluation of Landscape Conservation Cooperatives.
+He served as a technical advisor to the Federal Advisory Committee developing recommendations for the U.S. Fish and Wildlife Service to consider as they revised wind energy development guidelines.
+Dale is currently on the Advisory Board of the Wyoming Natural Diversity Database, a science advisor to the American Wind Wildlife Institute, and on the Board of Professional Certification for the Ecological Society of America.

-He is a member of the Ecological Society of America, Certified Senior Ecologist; The Wildlife Society, Certified Wildlife Biologist; the American Statistical Association; and, the Wyoming Chapter, The Wildlife Society, Past President.
+Dale is a member of the Ecological Society of America, Certified Senior Ecologist; The Wildlife Society, Certified Wildlife Biologist; the American Statistical Association; and the Wyoming Chapter, The Wildlife Society, Past President.